Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 Overview

-• In which situation to pay Real Property Tax?
+• In which situation do you pay Real Property Tax?
 When owning real estate in the Philippines.

 • Who pays Real Property Tax?
 Property and landowners pay Real Property Tax in the Philippines.